Best 200W USB‑C Chargers (2026): Multi‑Port Picks for Desk Setups

-If you charge a laptop + phone + tablet daily, 200W class chargers are where life gets easier.
-Here’s what to look for—and what specs are pure theatre.
+If you charge a laptop, phone, and tablet daily, 200W chargers make life easier.
+Here’s what to look for and which specs are theatre.

 A multi‑port charger is supposed to remove friction: one brick, all your devices.